joble02/snapchat/README.md

 	snapchat send_snap [input] -l [location] -d [duration]

-Command to send snaps.
+Command to send snaps (Both images and videos).
 Enter the snapchat id of the person you want to send to in place of [input].
 Put the path of of the file you want to send in [location].
 Enter the view duration instead of [duration].
+Use .jpeg for images and .mp4 for videos.

 ## Things to add